constellation-app/constellation-web/BACKEND_POC/readme.md

 execute is placed on a queue and processed by one of the available Celery worker processes.
 Users can view the celery queues by going to **http://127.0.0.1:5555/**.
 Further information can be found at the link https://pypi.org/project/django-celery/.
-2. A set of RabbitMQ **Exchanges** are constructed that external applications can subscribe to using standard RabbitMQ/message broker functionality.
-The following exchanges are provided allowing subscribers to narrow their interest into specific object types:
+2. A RabbitMQ **Exchange** called **CONSTELLATION.DataUpdates** is constructed that external applications can subscribe to using standard RabbitMQ/message broker functionality.
-    1. CONSTELLATION.Schema
-    2. CONSTELLATION.SchemaAttribDefGraph
-    3. CONSTELLATION.SchemaAttribDefVertex
-    4. CONSTELLATION.SchemaAttribDefTransaction
-    5. CONSTELLATION.Graph
-    6. CONSTELLATION.GraphAttribDefGraph
-    7. CONSTELLATION.GraphAttribDefVertex
-    8. CONSTELLATION.GraphAttribDefTransaction
-    9. CONSTELLATION.Vertex
-    10. CONSTELLATION.Transaction
-3. A demo message consumer has been constructed called **sample_client.py** which can be run with the command **python sample_client.py** - run iin a virtual environment using the supplied **requirements.txt** configuration.
-This demo just sits in a loop and pulls messages off of the 4 identified exchanges which it connects to with its own message queues.
+3. A demo message consumer has been constructed called **sample_client.py** which can be run with the command **python sample_client.py** - run in a virtual environment using the supplied **requirements.txt** configuration.
+This demo just sits in a loop and pulls messages off of the **CONSTELLATION.DataUpdates** exchange, which it connects to with its own message queue.
 This functionality somewhat mirrors how external applications may wish to interact with the message queue.
 The content supplied in the queue is essentially ID information identifying records that are created/modified/deleted, which would alert subscribers to changes within the web-constellation application and allow them to pull the changes using standard REST endpoints.

 ### Web Client Subscriptions
 Similar to above a web socket endpoint has also been developed utilizing the django_channels package tied